Ice Breakers for Meetings: 29+ Ideas to Improve Virtual Meetings in 2022

 Finding common ground with your teammates is one of the best ways to develop a more meaningful relationship with them.

 This icebreaker activity is recommended for teams that don't really know each other.
 You will be able to tell who is passionate about what by choosing a topic and having a discussion about it.
-On top of that, they will also get a chance to learn more about their coworkers’ preferences and personalities.
+On top of that, they’ll also have the chance to learn more about their coworkers’ preferences and personalities, which helps promote a positive company culture.

 Emojis are great for communication.
 So why not use them as icebreakers for virtual meetings?